pod32g/simple-logger/README.md

 - Configurable sampling controls to keep noisy hot paths under control.
 - Hooks and multi-sink outputs for forwarding logs to additional destinations.
 - Optional asynchronous mode with configurable buffers and drop policies.
+- Hook filters and async stats so you can limit callbacks and monitor queue health.

 ## Installation